Binalong Bay, Tasmaniaa

 There are many secluded coves and bays to the north of Binalong Bay within the Bay of Fires Conservation Area that are ideal for camping, fishing, swimming or just lazing around and taking in the eye-pleasing coastal vistas.
 Please note, facilities are very basic - you will need to carry your own food and water.
 Many campsites are sheltered, being popular with fishermen, photographers and birdwatchers.
 At Bay of Fires you can expect to experience grey kangaroos, wallabies, wombats, echidnas and possums plus many sea and forest birds.

-The Gardens is a picturesque area was named by Lady Jane Franklin, the wife of Governor John Franklin, who spent some time in the region.
+A short coastal drive from Binalong Bay, The Gardens is a picturesque area was named by Lady Jane Franklin, the wife of Governor John Franklin, who spent some time in the region.
 If your visit to the area is a brief one, the drive along the coast to The Gardens from Binalong Bay is recommended.
 Along the way are Jenneret Beach, Swimcart Beach, Cosy Corner and Sloop Point, all of which give access to the beach; some have camping facilities.
 Cosy Corner and Sloop Point have some great photo opportunities.

-Jeanneret Beach is located on the southern side of Round Hill Point and consists of an embayed 250 metre long east-southeast-facing beach, bordered by granite rocks and points, with a central rock outcrop.
+Jeanneret Beach is located on the southern side of Round Hill Point and consists of an embayed 250 m long east-southeast-facing beach, bordered by granite rocks and points, with a central rock outcrop.
 A rip runs out against the southern rocks during higher waves.
 It is backed by a low grassy foredune with a central car park and camping area behind the northern end of the beach.
 The Gardens Road is located 300 m to the west.
 It has parking for 10 vehicles.
 The secluded and well-sheltered camping sites are nestled in the trees at Round Hill Point.
 These sites are accessible to larger vans.
 Swim and snorkel to your heart s content, or hike along the Binalong Bay Coastal Walk.
 Turn off Gardens Rd, 3.2 km from the Binalong Bay turn-off.